MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Team-Attack-And-Defense/content.md

         This method should subtract the damage amount from the hero's health.

-        If the hero dies return 1 and update number of deaths.
+        If the hero dies update number of deaths.

-        Otherwise return 0
+        """

+    def add_kill(self, num_kills):
+        """
+        This method should add the number of kills to self.kills
         """

 ```
 This third parameter we added has a default value of 100 so it's optional when instantiating our Hero class.
 We'll need to also be able to save the starting value as well as our current health.
 We'll just use `health` when referring our heroe's current health for the sake of clarity.